1

 久之,秦召燕王,燕王欲往,蘇代約燕王曰:「楚得枳而國亡,齊得宋而國亡,齊、楚不得以有枳、宋而事秦者,何也? 則有功者,秦之深讎也。 秦取天下,非行義也,暴也。 秦之行暴,正告天下。

 After a long time, Qin summoned the King of Yan.
 The King of Yan wished to go.
-Su Dai warned the King of Yan, saying: 'Chu obtained Zhi and the state perished; Qi obtained Song and the state perished.
-Why could Qi and Chu not, by having Zhi and Song, serve Qin?
+Su Dai warned him, saying: 'Chu obtained Zhi and the state perished; Qi obtained Song and the state perished.
+Why could Qi and Chu not serve Qin while possessing Zhi and Song?
 Those who have merit are Qin's deep enemies.
 Qin takes the world not by practicing righteousness, but by violence.
-Qin's practice of violence is correctly warning the world.'
+Qin's violent conduct is plain for all the world to see.

 55